Admissions and Applications

 Master of Arts in Teaching (M.A.T.)

-M.A.T. applicants who are interesting in pursuing licensure must pass the Communications and Literacy Massachusetts Tests for Educator Licensure (MTEL) prior to entering the program.
+M.A.T. applicants who are interested in pursuing licensure must pass the Communications and Literacy Massachusetts Tests for Educator Licensure (MTEL) prior to entering the program.
 Additional MTELs and coursework may be required based on the applicant’s field of knowledge and undergraduate coursework.

 Master of Arts in Teaching, Mathematics (M.A.T.M.)